State Apostille Services from USA

 Services from New Zealand

 When it comes to taking your New York documents abroad, one missing stamp can stop everything in its tracks.
-Whether it’s your birth certificate for a visa, a diploma for studying overseas, or a marriage record for international registration, a New York Apostille is the key to turning local papers into globally accepted documents.
+Whether it’s your birth certificate for a visa, a diploma for studying overseas, or a marriage record for international registration, a New York Apostille is the key to making local documents globally accepted.
 Without it, even official New York-issued records may be rejected, causing delays, extra expenses, and unnecessary stress.

-Certified Copy of a Birth Certificate in New YorkTo apostille a birth certificate, you must request a certified, long-form copy from the New York State Department of Health or the city/town clerk’s office where the birth occurred.
+Certified Copy of a Birth Certificate in New YorkTo get an apostilled New York birth certificate, you must request a certified, long-form copy from the New York State Department of Health or the city/town clerk’s office where the birth occurred.
 Short-form versions or abstracts are not acceptable for an apostille.
 If the certificate was issued in New York City, you must also request a Letter of Exemplification at the same time.
-This letter confirms that the certificate is an official government-issued document and is required for the apostille to be granted.
+This letter confirms that the certificate is an official government-issued document and is required for all birth and death records from the five boroughs - Bronx, Kings, Manhattan, Queens, and Staten Island.
+Without it, the NY Department of State will not process your apostille.

 Certified Copy of a New York Death Certificate

 When Is Notarization Required?Notarization is typically required for documents that are not issued by a government agency but still carry legal or contractual weight.
-Common examples includeNote: Educational documents must often be notarized before they can be apostilled.
-In New York, this typically involves having a school official sign the document in front of a notary, after which it becomes eligible for an apostille.
+Common examples include:

 Once you’ve assembled all your documents and ensured they meet the requirements, the next step is submitting your application to the New York Department of State.
 This is where the apostille itself is issued.

-Obtaining a New York Apostille is the critical step that transforms your local documents into internationally recognized papers.
-Whether you’re planning to study abroad, get married overseas, apply for dual citizenship, or conduct business internationally, a properly issued apostille ensures your New York birth certificates, marriage records, diplomas, and legal documents are accepted without delays.
-By following the correct preparation steps - securing certified copies, notarizing where required, and submitting your documents to the right office, you can avoid costly mistakes and make the process smooth.
+Getting a New York apostille in 2026 is the step that turns your local documents into internationally recognized papers.
+Whether you are planning to study abroad, get married overseas, apply for dual citizenship, or conduct business internationally, a properly issued apostille ensures your birth certificates, marriage records, diplomas, and legal documents are accepted without delays.

 Global Services